lgatto/rbioc-proteomics/rbioc-proteomics.md

 ## [1] "Gatto L, Christoforou A. Using R and Bioconductor for proteomics data analysis.
 Biochim Biophys Acta.
 2014 Jan;1844(1 Pt A):42-51.
 Review"
 ```

-Data files can then be downloaded with the `pxget` function as
+Data files can then be downloaded with the `pxget` function.
+Below, we
-illustrated below.
+retrieve the sixth file, TMT_Erwinia_1uLSike_Top10HCD_isol2_45stepped_60min_01.mzXML.
+The file is downloaded in
+the working directory and the name of the file is return by the
+function and stored in the `mzf` variable for later use.

 ```r